openstack/monasca-agent/docs/Libvirt.md

 `ping_check` includes the entire command line (sans the IP address, which is automatically appended) used to perform a ping check against instances, with a keyword `NAMESPACE` automatically replaced with the appropriate network namespace for the VM being monitored.
 Set to False (or omit altogether) to disable ping checks.
 See [ping checks](#ping-checks) below for more detail on how ping checks are set up and how they work.

+`max_ping_concurrency` specifies the number of ping command processes that will be run concurrently.
+This should be set to a value that allows the plugin to finish within the agent collection period even if there is a networking issue.
+For example, if the expected number of VMs per compute node is 40 and each VM will have one IP Adddress and using the default ping timeout of 1 seconds, if all of the pings fail and `max_ping_concurrency` is 1, then the plugin will take at least 40 seconds to do the ping checks.
+Increasing `max_ping_concurrency` will allow the plugin to finish faster.
+The default value is 8.

 `alive_only` will suppress all per-VM metrics aside from `host_alive_status` and `vm.host_alive_status`, including all I/O, network, memory, ping, and CPU metrics.
 [Aggregate Metrics](#aggregate-metrics), however, would still be enabled if `alive_only` is true.
 By default, `alive_only` is false.

 `network_use_bits` will submit network metrics in bits rather than bytes.
 This will stop submitting the metrics `net.in_bytes_sec` and `net.out_bytes_sec`, and instead submit `net.in_bits_sec` and `net.out_bits_sec`.